 Introduction

-In worldwide, approximately 2 billion adults are overweight or obese [2]
+Approximately 2 billion adults worldwide are overweight or obese [2].

-Breast cancer (BC) is the most common cancer and the leading cause of cancer-related death among women worldwide, accounting for 25% of female cancer cases at all ages and a greater percentage among young women [6].
+Breast cancer is the leading cause of cancer-related deaths in women globally, accounting for 25% of all female cancer cases, with a higher prevalence in young women.

 Immunohistochemistry (IHC) -based surrogate definitions of the molecular subtypes using protein expression of the estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor-2 (HER2) are routinely used to classify BC tumors [9].